 - 1. Hearings are closed and restricted to those directly involved with the incident and those requested to be present by the University, the Conduct Board, the hearing officer, the alleged victim (if any) or the accused student. - 2.
 The accused student may only bring an advocate from the Averett University community to the hearing.
 The advocate may counsel the student but may not speak in lieu of the student.
 An advocate in a Conduct Hearing may not be a witness of fact.
 The role of the advocate is to counsel, advise, and support the student in a non-disruptive manner.
 The primary responsibility for representing the case, however, will rest with the student.
-The advocate may only address the Board directly as the Board deems appropriate.
-To ensure the confidentiality of the student, advocates may not be present for the decision and sanctioning phases of the hearing.
-Note: Attorneys or other legal counsel or parents of the accused student are not permitted in University conduct hearings.

-- 3. The accused student may present information on his/her behalf.
-The accused student may also ask questions of witnesses called by others. - 4.
-A student may be found responsible for violating University policy by either the hearing officer (administrative hearing) or by a majority vote of the board members (Student Conduct Board or Appel- late Conduct Board).
+The advocate may only address the conduct officer/Board directly as the conduct officer/Board deems appropriate.
+Toensure the confidentiality of the student, advocates may not be present for the decision and sanctioning phases of the hearing.
+Note: Attorneys or other legal counsel or parents of the accused student are not permitted in University conduct hearings. - 3.
+The accused student may present information on his/her behalf. - 4.
+A student may be found responsible or not responsible for violating University policy by the hearing officer (administrative or informal hearing).